dkapur17/AMangoes/README.md

 make
 ./amangoes
 ```
+##### Build Requirements
+1. OpenGL 3.3
+2. GLAD
+3. GLFW

 ### Gameplay

-You are the Green Among Us character dropped in a maze.
+You are the Green Among Us character dropped into a maze.
 You need to complete the required tasks and find the exit before you die.
 Use your arrow keys to navigate around the maze.

 ##### Ways to Die
 * The time runs out (You have 180 seconds).